miguelraz/PathToPerformance/gsoc.md

 - [ ] Work through Euler (May9 discussion, DiffEq lobby) and Jacobians

 - [ ] [fempoisson example](http://docs.juliadiffeq.org/latest/tutorials/fempoisson_example.html)

+- [ ] DevDocs use case and walkthrough
 # Stretch goals

 - [ ] Complex autodifferentiation for physics - so then it probably can be a straightforward application of ForwardDiff to build those equations from a Hamiltonian